-If you lie and they find out, then the loan documents are void, and you’re in default and have committed fraud.
+If you lie and they find out, the loan documents are void.
+You’re in default and have committed fraud.

-Technically the whole industry is in violation of the law against Organized Crime known as RICO, which gangsters on the Sopranos lived in fear of.
+Technically the whole industry is in violation of the law against Organized Crime known as RICO.
+Gangsters on the Sopranos lived in fear of that.
 The SAFE Banking Act would address that.

 Even if you find the capital to launch a business, things are difficult.

-Cash-strapped states and municipalities need the revenue that could be gained from the tax revenue of a robust marketplace with cannabis banking to help with balancing their budgets, Gormally noted.
+Cash-strapped states and municipalities need the tax revenue from cannabis companies to help their budgets, Gormally noted.

 Gormally is sensitive to the issue of social justice when it comes to cannabis reform in general.